 Depending on the question there has been more or less consensus (often shifting over-time), and more or less variation regarding whether scientists and health experts can provide the ‘clear and unequivocal answers to policy problems’ referred to by Hulme et al. The basic call to “follow the science” and/or “listen to the experts” can be complicated by this.

-To give just one thought provoking example, some recent studies suggest that herd immunity could be reached around 15-20% of the population has been infected (discussed in link, link), as compared with the 60% infection rate that’s been assumed to be necessary based on estimated R0 values (for this coronavirus) and theoretical modelling.
-If these recent studies are correct it may herald a major shift in understanding, with large policy implications for countries which have more advanced epidemics like the UK or Sweden.
+To give just one thought provoking example, some recent studies suggest that a herd immunity threshold may be reached when a lower percent of the population has been infected (discussed in link, link, link) – perhaps as low as a 20% infection rate – as compared with the 60-70% infection rate that is generally assumed to be necessary based on estimated R0 values (for this novel coronavirus) and theoretical modelling.
+If these recent studies are correct it may herald a shift in understanding, with large policy implications for countries which have more advanced epidemics like the UK or Sweden.

 In the country where I live, Australia, this is so far largely only ‘academic’ as the available case data suggests very low levels of infection and strict public health measures that have been enforced to ‘flatten the curve’ (initially) and contain and suppress the epidemic (more recently).
-However, depending on the success (or otherwise) with vaccine development over coming months and, perhaps, years we too may eventually have to face this virus and learn to ‘live with it’ (rather than have the goal of suppressing the epidemic).
+However, depending on the success (or otherwise) with vaccine development – and/or the potential size and extent of future epidemic waves – we too may eventually have to face this virus and learn to ‘live with it’, rather than have the core goal of suppressing the epidemic.
+[UPDATE 02/08/20: a major second wave has developed in the city of Melbourne where I live which ever-stricter policies and regulations are seeking to contain].

 Coming back to this idea of pandemics as epistemological ordeal, for me there have been a few key aspects to reflect upon and of interest: